E-MobilityBusinessThought Leadership

 How to identify stakeholders relevant to a business/project?

-Proper identification of anyone who might have any correlation with a project may be a daunting task, especially for inexperienced.
-However, a good, old brainstorming session comes handy here.
-It’s worth gathering all employees directly involved in the project in order to ensure no potential stakeholders are missed out.
+It’s worth gathering all employees directly involved in the project to ensure no potential stakeholders are missed.
 While selecting a list it’s also worth going beyond the most usual patterns of thinking such as the obvious - CEO, working team, first-line regulatory institutions and, instead, create a separate part of the list dedicated to secondary stakeholders - that is anyone who at first glance in not directly involved and yet may have an impact (find more about that in our PDF).

 Similarly to the identification process, it’s important to brainstorm all possibilities.
-There is a number of questions that one can ask oneself in order to group the potential stakeholders in a clear and transparent way:
+There are many questions that one can ask oneself to group the potential stakeholders clearly and transparently:

 • Do they have any emotional interest and may want to interfere in a project or its outcome in any way?

-• Knowing that they may come in with a negative approach / means to block the development, what can be done to minimize negative impact and manage the potential opposition?
+• Knowing that they may come in with a negative approach or means to block the development, what can be done to minimize negative impact and manage the potential opposition?

-• Is there a chance that if not now, then maybe in the future they may become your customers and it’s worth taking them into consideration from the start?
+• Is there a chance that if not now, then maybe in the future they may become your customers, and it’s worth considering them from the start?

 • What has the utmost impact on their decisions and opinions?
-How are they shapes?
+How are they shaped?
 Are there any particular factors that may influence them?

-• What’s the government stance, is there maybe a political figure that could potentially get involved?
+• What’s the government's stance, is there maybe a political figure that could potentially get involved?

-• Are there any third-party companies that may want to get involved into the project and nourish it?
+• Are there any third-party companies that may want to get involved in the project and nourish it?

-• In terms of regulatory institutions, how often and at what scale should they be addressed in order to keep them satisfied?
+• In terms of regulatory institutions, how often and at what scale should they be addressed to keep them satisfied?

 There are two ways in which all relevant stakeholders may be presented.

-Stakeholders list - presents all the relevant figures in a clear catalogue.
-It’s a place where one can record all the stakeholders along with short description and any additional information that may be useful.
+A stakeholders list presents all the relevant figures in a clear catalogue.
+It’s a place where one can record all the stakeholders along with a short description and any additional information that may be useful.

 Stakeholders mapping - being a quadrant diagram, it shows the level of interest and correlation between certain figures.
 It aims to group the above list in influence-involvement levels from the most to least significant.
 It helps to keep a good track of how often and at what scale one should communicate with particular stakeholders.

-Naturally, some of EMSP stakeholders will overlap with any other typical business’.
-Namely, there will always be a CEO, working team, security department, etc. but within e-mobility there will also be figures specific only to the industry.
+Naturally, some of the EMSP stakeholders will overlap with any other typical business.
+Namely, there will always be a CEO, working team, security department, etc., but within e-mobility, there will also be figures specific only to the industry.

 We prepared a walkthrough of EMSP stakeholders for you to download.
-It includes a completed list and mapping along with tips and things worth considering while creating such a list for e-mobility oriented projects.
+It includes a list and mapping, along with tips and things worth considering while creating such a list for e-mobility projects.